Starting a tutoring business

-You can rent a business property where you can start your business.
+You can rent a where you can start your business.
 In your search for the right location, pay particular attention to accessibility by public transport, sufficient parking space, and of course a bike storage facility.
 The children you tutor will likely not have a driving licence yet.
 Do their parents drive them?
 In that case, you need parking space.

 Do you already have a location in mind?
-Then ask the municipality for the zoning plan of the property.
+Then ask the municipality for the of the property.
 Also find out what the designated use of the neighbouring properties is.
 It would, for example, be rather unfortunate if the local brass band rehearses next to your office.
 Do the KVK location scan (in Dutch) and explore the area of your future place of business.

 Multi-tenant office building